 If you had to choose between one large waffle and 5 bite size mini waffles, what would you choose?
 I wouldn’t esitate!
-In my opinion, mini treats are more satisfying and they taste even better!
+In my opinion, Mini chocolate chip waffles are more satisfying and they taste even better!

 If you’re not a chocolate lover, or if you are looking for something lighter, check out my cinnamon version of mini waffles.